 Bio – Neda Boin

 “I was singing live on television every week for millions of people.
 It was right there, on stage after one of my performances for the popular TV show ‘The Voice’, that I realised something big; All this glamour would never truly give me what I’m looking for, and a deep call awakened inside of me to dedicate my life and voice to extend the Love of the Divine.”

 Neda Boin is a singer songwriter with half Dutch, half Persian roots, born and raised in The Netherlands.
 From an early age, Neda was using her voice to communicate a message with people all over the world.
-When she was 17 years old, she toured through Kenia with a show about HIV and Aids which brought her to Kenya, where she performed in slums, orphanages and even the Maasai tribe.
-The year after that she went to India to invest child prostitution and share her song about women’s rights.
+When she was 17 years old, she toured through Kenya with a show about HIV and Aids which brought her to Kenya, where she performed in slums, orphanages and even the Maasai tribe.
+The year after that she went to India to investigate child prostitution and share her song about women’s rights.

-Again a few years later she hitchhiked from The Netherlands all the way down to South Africa, to raise awareness around topics such as child labour, women’s right, education and sustainable farming.
+Again a few years later she hitchhiked from The Netherlands all the way down to South Africa, to raise awareness around topics such as child labour, gender equality, education and sustainable farming.
 After she came back, she started giving workshops in juvenile prison, which to this day she still does with great passion.

 “As a teenager I really felt it was my responsibility to heal this world.
 My songs were an expression of that.
-But as I got older I realised that the world was just reflecting my own need for healing.
-I think this need really was the spark to channel 15 songs in just 2 weeks with lyrics all coming from the non-dual spiritual teachings of A Course in Miracles.”
+But as I got older I realised that the world was reflecting my own desire for healing.
+I think this desire really was the spark to channel 15 songs in just 2 weeks with lyrics all coming from the non-dual spiritual teachings of A Course in Miracles.”